 As an academic researcher and teacher, I challenge reductionist thinking and long held beliefs and practices about how language and culture shape people’s perception of themselves and the worlds around them.
 I debunk myths about how we learn languages and the role languages take on in our lives.
 As a teacher and doctoral supervisor, I give students licence to explore the practices they need to be effective and authentic in todays’ multilingual and multicultural world.
 My work is supported by more than 30 years of studying, researching and teaching literature, culture, language and ideology in Higher Education in Germany (Freiburg University) and the UK (University College London and, since 1999, the Open University).

-As a university leader, I focus on curriculum policy and practice, and challenge structures that are outdated or needlessly reduce the scope, flexibility and transparency of degree study.
-I have worked in relevant positions (e.g. Programme Director for Language Studies from 2012-16) and chair a qualifications advisory group which has influenced academic framework policy.
-In my leadership, I build bridges between people, stakeholders and staff groups based on trust and alignment, and I regularly support and mentor colleagues.
-My work is grounded in my extensive academic leadership and my experience as a qualified, professional coach.
-My respectful, collaborative and compassionate leadership style is widely recognised across the University.
+As a university leader, I focus on curriculum and assessment policy and practice, and challenge structures that are outdated or needlessly reduce the scope, flexibility and transparency of degree study.
+I build bridges between people, stakeholders and staff groups based on trust and alignment, and I regularly support and mentor colleagues.
+My work is grounded in my extensive academic leadership and my professional experience as a qualified, professional coach.
+My respectful, collaborative, and compassionate leadership style is widely recognised across the University.

 Previously, I investigated the identities, beliefs and values of Associate Lecturers (ALs) in Languages at The Open University and how they mediate intercultural awareness and competence with their own beliefs, values and their teaching practice in distance education.
 It showed the extend to which research has entered teaching practices and teacher identities in some cases, but also the long journey ahead to firmly embed what we now know or are beginning to know, in teaching contexts.